* Traders await Fed statement Wednesday

 NEW YORK, July 29 The U.S. dollar hit fresh

-eight-month highs against the euro on Tuesday and advanced
+eight-month highs against the euro on Tuesday and rose slightly

-against the yen and Swiss franc on expectations for positive
+against the yen and Swiss franc as traders awaited U.S. economic

-U.S. economic data and a potentially more hawkish tone from the
+data and a potentially more hawkish tone from the Federal

 Analysts said the Fed, which is expected to cut its monthly

-bond-buying program by another $10 billion after its two-day
+bond-buying progam by another $10 billion after its two-day

 meeting ends on Wednesday, may hint at an approaching hike in